-Jade Morris is taking over the reins as the first Female Athletic Director in Williston’s long history.
+Jade Morris is taking the reins as the first female Athletic Director in Williston’s long history.

-Morris began her tenure at the start of this year, taking over after the retirement of Mark Conroy, who had served as Williston’s Athletic Director for the past 24 years.
+Morris began her tenure at the start of this year, following the retirement of Mark Conroy, who had served as Williston’s Athletic Director for the past 24 years.

 Morris served in the athletic programs at Boston College as the Assistant Director, Athletic Stewardship and Donor Relations, and the Senior Associate Director for Student-Athlete Development from 2013-2022.
 She also worked at Belmont Day School as the Associate Athletic Director from 2022-2024.